RaphiaRa/circ_buffer/README.md

 **Usage**
 The usage of the circular buffer is similar to that of a STL container.
 The circular buffer is initialized with a fixed buffer size, no hidden allocations are done while using the circular buffer.
-Just like with STL containers, a custom allocator can be used if neded (std::allocator is used by default).
+Just like with STL containers, a custom allocator can be used if needed (std::allocator is used by default).
 ```c++
 #include "circ_buffer.hpp"
 #include <iostream>